Zokrates/ZoKrates/zokrates_book/src/concepts/control_flow.md

 ### If expressions

-An if expression allows you to branch your code depending on conditions.
+An if expression allows you to branch your code depending on a condition.

 ```zokrates
 def main(field x) -> (field):